autowarefoundation/autoware.universe/planning/behavior_velocity_planner/out-of-lane-design.md

 #### 5. Path update

-For each decision to stop or slow down before an overlapping range with other lane $l$ starting at ego path point index $i$, a point is inserted in the path between index $i$ and $i-1$ such that the ego footprint projected at the inserted point does not overlap $l$.
+Finally, for each decision to stop or slow down before an overlapping range, a point is inserted in the path.
+For a decision taken for an overlapping range with a lane $l$ starting at ego path point index $i$, a point is inserted in the path between index $i$ and $i-1$ such that the ego footprint projected at the inserted point does not overlap $l$.
 Such point with no overlap must exist since, by definition of the overlapping range, we know that there is no overlap at $i-1$.

 If the point would cause a higher deceleration than allowed by the `max_accel` parameter (node parameter), it is skipped.

+Moreover, parameter `action.distance_buffer` adds an extra distance between the ego footprint and the overlap when possible.

 ### Module Parameters